Female Genital Mutilation or Cutting (FGM/C)

 The U.S. government opposes FGM/C, no matter the type, degree, or severity, and no matter what the motivation for performing it.
-The U.S. government considers FGM/C to be a human rights violation and a form of child abuse, gender discrimination, and violence against women and girls.
+The U.S. government considers FGM/C to be a human rights violation and a form of child abuse, gender discrimination, and gender-based violence.

-It is against the law to perform FGM/C in the United States on a girl under the age of 18, or for the parent, caretaker, or guardian of a girl under the age of 18 to facilitate or consent to FGM/C being performed on her.
-It is also against the law to send or attempt to send her outside the United States so FGM/C can be performed.
+It is against the law to perform FGM/C in the United States on a child under the age of 18, or for the parent, caretaker, or guardian of a child under the age of 18 to facilitate or consent to FGM/C being performed .
+It is also against the law to send or attempt to send a child outside the United States so FGM/C can be performed.
 People who violate this law can face prison time and significant immigration consequences.
-Additionally, anyone in the United States who performs FGM/C on a woman 18 years old or older without her consent may be charged with a crime under state law.
+Additionally, anyone in the United States who performs FGM/C on a person 18 years old or older without their consent may be charged with a crime under state law.

 - You believe you are at risk of FGM/C;